Skip to content

 Roofing in El Paso is a flat-roof and high-UV problem unlike almost any other Texas metro.
 The city sits inside the Chihuahuan Desert at an elevation around 3,800 feet, with intense sustained UV exposure, dramatic diurnal temperature swings, and a building stock dominated by flat-roof and low-slope adobe-style ranches rather than the steep-pitched architectural-shingle housing common across the rest of Texas.
 Per the National Weather Service El Paso office climatology data, the metro sees more than 300 days of sunshine annually and minimal rainfall — a combination that punishes UV-sensitive materials and rewards reflective, properly insulated flat-roof systems.

-If your roof is past 12 years old or has shown ponding, cracking, or coating failure, get matched with vetted El Paso roofers — most network pros offer a free inspection and written report.
+If your roof is past 12 years old or has shown ponding, cracking, or coating failure, talk to El Paso roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in El Paso